 Scorecards offer an easy way to track and evaluate maintenance effectiveness.
 They give a quick picture of your capability and help you to effectively target areas for improvement.
 They are also an important tool to help justify obtaining additional resources for your mission to achieve continuous improvement.

 But not all scorecards are the same.
 There are many different kinds of scorecards, each with different levels of detail included.
 So which scorecard should you use for your organisation?

-But before I do this, here are some questions to ask yourself before you choose which scorecard is right for you to help establish parameters around what they will be used.
+We are going to compare three different scorecards: Simple, Pyramid, and Full Audit below.
+But before we look at the selection, here are some questions to ask yourself before you choose which scorecard is right for you, and to help establish parameters around which they will be used.